 Peter holds an MBA from McGill University and is headquartered in resource-rich Canada.

-Michael A. Robinson is one of the top financial analysts working today.
+Michael A. Robinson is a 34-year Silicon Valley veteran and one of the top technology financial analysts working today.

 Bill has a BA in Print Journalism from Penn State University, and an MBA in finance from the Rochester Institute of Technology.
 He lives near Baltimore with his wife Robin and son Joey.